angular/components/src/cdk-experimental/scrolling/virtual-scroll.md

 </cdk-virtual-scroll-viewport>
 ```

-The `autosize` strategy allows the buffer to be configured through two inputs `minBufferPx` and
+The `autosize` strategy is configured through two inputs: `minBufferPx` and `addBufferPx`.

+**`minBufferPx`** determines the minimum space outside virtual scrolling viewport that will be
+filled with content.
+Increasing this will increase the amount of content a user will see before more
+content must be rendered.
+However, too large a value will cause more content to be rendered than is
+necessary.

-`addBufferPx`.
-The `minBufferPx` is the minimum amount of buffer (in pixels) that the viewport
+**`addBufferPx`** determines the amount of content that will be added incrementally as the viewport
-should try to maintain on either side of the viewport.
-The `addBufferPx` is the amount of buffer
-(in pixels) that the viewport should try to render out when it detects that the buffer has dropped
-below the `minBufferPx`.
-It's helpful for this to be a little larger than the `minBufferPx` as it
-allows the viewport to render out new buffer items in batches rather than constantly needing to
-render new ones.
+is scrolled.
+This should be greater than the size of `minBufferPx` so that one "render" is needed at
+a time.

 ```html
 <cdk-virtual-scroll-viewport autosize minBufferPx="50" addBufferPx="100">